Ellie for Council

 • Have you dismissed someone’s ideas based on tradition instead of truth?

-This week, consider where you need to step out and speak up.
+Call to Action: This week, consider where you need to step out and speak up.
 Whether it’s supporting a cause, a person, or a principle, be bold, be kind, and be clear.
 Like Ellie, you may not win every vote, but you’ll earn respect and maybe spark change.

 Previous